Smooth norms in dense subspaces of Banach spaces: Analytic norms

 \begin{theorem} The space $\ell_{\infty}^F$ admits an analytic norm that approximates $\n_{\infty}$. \end{theorem}

-\begin{proof} In order to prove this result, we use the Implicit functional theorem for Minkowski functionals as stated in Lemma \ref{minkowlemma}.
+\begin{proof} In order to prove this result, we use the Implicit function theorem for Minkowski functionals as stated in Lemma \ref{minkowlemma}.
 Denote by $x=(x(i))_{i=1}^{\infty}$ an element of $\ell_{\infty}$ and consider the following set